Alappad: Mineral sand mining

 The public sector undertaking in Kollam, Kerala Minerals and Metals Limited (KMML) and Indian Rare Earths (IRE) started mineral sand mining in the Alappad.
 The local residents of Alappad started the strike against black sand mining by raising the slogan 'Save Alappad, Stop Mining'.

 Demographics – 2011 census data

 The residents of Alappad are mostly Hindus.
 The village is home to many temples.
 Temples act as places of worship, and temple committees play a crucial role in temple administration and festivals which play important role in social life.

-Celebrities
+Notable residents

 Mata Amritanandamayi, renowned Hindu Sanyasin, spiritual leader and philanthropist was born in Parayakadavu.
 Mata Amritanandamayi Math is located in Parayakadavu.